 Akkade focuses on privacy compliance, since it has become a prevalent business concern due to an increasing number of regulations designed to protect unauthorized access to personally identifiable information.

 Business architecture is the bridge between the enterprise business model and enterprise strategy on one side, and the business functionality of the enterprise on the other side.

 Information governance balances the use and security of information and helps with legal compliance, operational transparency and reducing expenditures associated with legal discovery.

 The EU General Data Protection Regulation (GDPR) came into effect on the 25th of May 2018.
 As this is considered the most important change in data privacy regulation in 20 years, Akkade is here to make sure your organization is compliant.

-Many of the GDPR’s main concepts and principles are much the same as those in the current Data Protection Act (DPA), so if you are complying properly with the current law then most of your approach to compliance will remain valid under the GDPR and can be the starting point to build from.
+Many of the GDPR’s main concepts and principles are much the same as those in the previous Data Protection Act (DPA), so if you are complying properly with this legislation then most of your approach to compliance will remain valid under the GDPR and can be the starting point to build from.
 However, there are new elements and significant enhancements, so you will have to do some things for the first time and some things differently.